helidon-io/helidon/docs/mp/telemetry.md

 span before serializing the response entity, preserving the behavior of earlier Helidon 4 releases.
 When it is `true`, Helidon ends the span after response serialization and encoding, when the last byte has been buffered for writing to the socket.
-The automatic span remains current while the response entity is written, so spans started by writer interceptors, message-body writers, or streaming output are children of the automatic span.
-If response writing fails, Helidon records the failure and ends the automatic span when Jersey finishes processing the failed request.
+Helidon propagates the automatic span to the thread which processes the response, including asynchronous JAX-RS responses.
+The span remains current during response filtering and entity materialization, so spans started by writer interceptors, message-body writers, or streaming output are children of the automatic span.
+If response processing or writing fails, Helidon records the available failure and ends the automatic span when Jersey finishes processing the failed request.
+An application exception which Jersey successfully maps to a response is not itself treated as a response-writing failure; the resulting HTTP status determines the automatic span status.
 This setting is deprecated for removal in a future major release.

 For `telemetry.span.includes-response-write`, `true` measures the server-side work of preparing the response.
 It does not measure network delivery